aStonePenguin/Tubifarry/README.md

 ###  Custom Metadata Sources 🧩

-Tubifarry now offers additional metadata sources beyond MusicBrainz, including **Discogs** and **Deezer**.
-These alternative sources can provide richer artist information, album details, and cover art that might be missing from the default metadata provider. **Note**: This feature is experimental and should not be used on production systems where stability is critical.
-Please report any issues you encounter to help improve this feature.
+Tubifarry can fetch metadata from additional sources beyond MusicBrainz, including **Discogs**, **Deezer**, and **Last.fm**.
+These sources can provide additional artist information, album details, and cover art when MusicBrainz data is incomplete.
+The MetaMix feature intelligently combines data from multiple sources to create more complete metadata profiles.

 #### How to Enable Individual Metadata Sources